Renewable Energy Innovations: Program Insights

 How does the Clean Energy Engineering curriculum equip students to be leaders in this field?

+I think our holistic and integrated curriculum plays a big part in our students’ success.
+As much as possible the courses build on each other and provide a systems view of the sector.
 I teach two courses in the summer, one on sustainable energy systems and one on energy storage and transmission.
 That gives me a lot of flexibility to shift content and explore topics that come up in each course.
 Once we’ve covered the basics of different renewable energy systems, we can dive into case studies and explore the interconnections and real-world challenges at the intersection of energy storage, sustainable energy systems, policy and economics.
+[Read an article about a four-day field trip to Vancouver Island organized for students in the Clean Energy Engineering program to visit renewable energy projects and meet with industry leaders.]

 The magnitude of the transition to renewable energy is significant.